DevEzro/Talus/README.md

 ![alt text](talus.png)
 >[!CAUTION]
 For educational purposes only <br>
-I do not get responsable of any damage this tool can triger
+I do not get responsable of any damage this tool can trigger

 >[!WARNING]
 FOR YOUR WELL, DO NOT USE REAL INFO TO AVOID POSSIBLE ATACKS